-Market value is the retail price that you, the recipient of the gift, would have to pay to purchase it.
+"Market value" is the retail price that you, the recipient of the gift, would have to pay to purchase it.
 If you cannot readily determine the retail value of a gift, you may estimate its value by reference to the retail cost of items of similar quality.
 If a ticket entitles you to food, refreshments, entertainment, or any other benefit, the market value is the face value printed on the ticket.

 As a general rule, you may not, directly or indirectly, solicit or accept a gift:

 2. If it is given because of your official position.

-Bureau of Land Management (BLM)
+- Bureau of Land Management (BLM)

-Bureau of Reclamation (BOR)
+- Bureau of Reclamation (BOR)

-Bureau of Ocean Energy Management (BOEM)
+- Bureau of Ocean Energy Management (BOEM)

-Bureau of Safety and Environmental Enforcement (BSEE)
+- Bureau of Safety and Environmental Enforcement (BSEE)

-National Indian Gaming Commission (NIGC)
+- National Indian Gaming Commission (NIGC)

-National Park Service (NPS)
+- National Park Service (NPS)

-Office of Surface Mining Reclamation and Enforcement (OSMRE)
+- Office of Surface Mining Reclamation and Enforcement (OSMRE)

-Office of the Special Trustee for American Indians (OST)
+- Office of the Special Trustee for American Indians (OST)

-U.S. Fish and Wildlife Service (USFWS)
+- U.S. Fish and Wildlife Service (USFWS)

-U.S. Geological Survey (USGS)
+- U.S. Geological Survey (USGS)

-The remainder of the Department (including the Office of the Secretary, Office of the Solicitor, Office of Inspector General, and the Immediate office of each Assistant Secretary)
+- The remainder of the Department (including the Office of the Secretary, Office of the Solicitor, Office of Inspector General, and the Immediate Office of each Assistant Secretary)

 For instance, a company whose only involvement with the Department and its employees is that it conducts activities regulated by BLM would only be a prohibited source for a BLM employee - not an employee of any other named component.

 Free attendance may include waiver of all or part of a conference or other fee or the provision of food, refreshments, entertainment, instruction, and materials, furnished to all attendees as an integral part of the event.
 It does not include travel expenses, lodging, entertaining collateral to the event, or meals taken other than in a group setting with all other attendees.
-(Under certain circumstances, DOI or your bureau may be able to accept travel expenses from outside sources to these events as described below in the "Traveling on Official Business" section of this website.)
+Under certain circumstances, DOI or your bureau may be able to accept travel expenses from outside sources to attend these events as described below in the "Traveling on Official Business" section of this website.)

 Discounts and similar benefits that are offered to the public, other groups that you belong to, or all Government employees.
 This exception includes favorable rates offered to all Government employees even when you are off duty.
 It also includes favorable rates and commercial discounts offered to members of a group or class in which membership is unrelated to Government employment.

 Gifts from a political organization.
-(Given in connection with political activities permitted by the Hatch Act as amended, 5.
-U.S.C. §§ 7321 through 7326.)
+You may accept a gift given in connection with political activities permitted by the Hatch Act as amended, 5.
+U.S.C. §§ 7321 through 7326.